actiangent/sort-visualizer/README.md

 # Sort Visualizer

-A simple program that visualise sort algorithms written in Java
+A simple program that visualize sort algorithms written in Java

 ### Sort Algorithms